-Auctions with a bidder who has more (valuable) information than other the other participants in the auction about the value of the item being auctioned are not generally revenue maximizing for the seller (Hendricks, Porter and Wilson, 1994).
-If the dual advisor has some additional inside information about a bond issue they are advising that makes their assessment of market value for the bond better than other potential underwriters, then any other underwriter who wins the auction will have lower ex post profits-evidence of the winner's curse.
+Auctions with a bidder who has more (valuable) information than other the other participants in the auction about the value of the item being auctioned may not be revenue maximizing for the seller because of the large adverse selection effect of allowing such a participant (Hendricks, Porter and Wilson, 1994).
+If the dual advisor has some additional inside information about a bond issue they are advising that makes their assessment of market value for the bond better than other potential underwriters, then any other underwriter who wins the auction will have lower ex post profits evidence of the winner's curse due to adverse selection.
 When non-advisor underwriters are more likely to have lower profits if they win in an auction against a dual advisor, they are less likely to enter an auction at all and will bid less aggressively conditional on entering.